-- 1 From the watch face, press START. - 2 If this is the first time you are starting an activity, select the checkbox next to each activity to add to your favorites, and select Done. - 3 Select an option: - · Select an activity from your favorites. - Select \$\cdot\$, and select an activity from the extended activity list. - 4 If the activity requires GPS signals, go outside to an area with a clear view of the sky, and wait until the watch is ready.
+1 From the watch face, press START.

+- 2 Select an option: - · Select an activity from your favorites. - Select \$\$, and select an activity from the extended activity list. - 3 If the activity requires GPS signals, go outside to an area with a clear view of the sky, and wait until the watch is ready.